zhaopku/Rationale/README.md

     See models/train.py for details of commandline options.

 ## Dataset
-    Currently using Rotten Tomatoes; planning to extend to other datasets.
+    1. Currently using Rotten Tomatoes; planning to extend to other datasets.

+## Result
+    See out.csv for selected rationales (labeled with 1).